A collection of easy sewing projects for thrifty moms.

 Bib Shortage + Pile of Old Shirts = Upcycled Bib Project

-For the patterns, I traced a couple of bibs that we already had, adding 1/4 inch seam allowance.
+You will find the step-by-step instructions for my homemade bibs here.
+Here’s the short-version.
+I traced a couple of bibs that we already had, adding 1/4 inch seam allowance.
 I also sandwiched a slightly smaller piece of terry cloth (from an old towel) in between front fabric and back fabrics to give these bibs more “body” and absorbency.

 Sew them up, and attach some velcro and ba-da-boom, ba-da-bing.
 The Hooligans love that they recognize the fabric as pieces of clothing that my family has worn.
 The best bibs ever though, come from the legs of old jeans.
 Just rip or cut the leg open.
 Don’t worry if you get the seam across the middle of your bib.
 It’s a bib – no biggie.
 If it really bothers you, you can top-stitch a piece of contrasting fabric over the seam.
 They’re so durable and they don’t stain easily.
 I use a tee-shirt or some flannel to back the denim ones, and no need to use terry cloth; the denim makes them nice and sturdy.